GSA/digitalgov.gov/content/news/2020/06/2020-06-30-bringing-our-humanity-work-5-ingredients.md

 Think of it like this: meetings are a federal employee’s kitchen, and we are the chefs.
 Depending on the ingredients, preparation, and final execution, the meeting experience can have perfectly crisp edges, or flop into an undercooked, messy pile.
 Each of us can influence the meeting experience and how good — or bad — it tastes.

+{{< img src="cooking-metaphor-town-hall" alt="A photograph of a dinner table with plates, bowls and utensils.
+The dishes are holding olives, salt, bruschetta, tomatoes, cabbage, and bread, and there is a frying pan with potatoes and meat." >}}

 This month, we’re focusing on large group meetings: divisional Town Halls or office-wide gatherings.
 We recently organized a Town Hall for our division, the [Technology Transformation Services](https://www.gsa.gov/tts) (TTS) at the [U.S. General Services Administration](https://www.gsa.gov/) (GSA), and we’re sharing insights on our successes and takeaways from that event, and others that we have facilitated.

 ## 5 Ingredients for a Delightful Town Hall Experience